leukeleu/eslint-config/README.md

 ## Installing this package

 If you already had Eslint installed in your project you can delete this first with `npm uninstall eslint`.
-There may also be other e
-Eslint packages you want to remove.
+There may also be other Eslint packages you want to remove.

 Then install this package as a development dependency `npm i -D @leukeleu/eslint-config`.